aecsocket/rattle/README.md

 simple AABB collision response.
 However, physics simulations are really cool, and having it integrate cleanly with the world would be even more impressive.

-The code is implemented as a server-side plugin rather than a client-side mod, because it means that:
+The code is implemented as generically as possible to run on the server-side rather than the client-side, because it means that:
 - all calculations happen on a single consistent environment
 - clients don't need to download any mods for a mod loader (Forge, Fabric etc.) to interact with physics